Subscribe to Jazz Update Email:

 John Seeley’s Jazz and Saxophone Group

 If playing as part of a group appeals to you, why not join John Seeley’s Jazz and Saxophone Group?
-I run my own Jazz Workshop and Saxophone Workshop on alternative Thursday evenings, 7.30pm to 9.30pm at St Michael and All Angels Church in Leigh-on-Sea, Essex. £7 Entry.
-All ability levels and instruments are welcome, there is no need to book, just come along and join in!
+I run a Jazz Workshop and Saxophone Workshop on alternative Thursday evenings, 7.30pm to 9.30pm at St Michael and All Angels Church in Leigh-on-Sea, Essex. £7 Entry.
+All ability levels and instruments are welcome, no need to book, just come along and join in!
 We are a relaxed, friendly, welcoming group and are always looking for more members to join our Jazz family!

 The aim of this workshop is to provide a creative and relaxed atmosphere for musicians of all levels, to learn theory aspects of music, and gain practical knowledge of performing.
 The music used will range from Hard Bop, Modern to Contemporary Jazz, and will be arranged to a high level.